bitsofinfo/helmfile-deploy/README.md

 **ingress**:
 Likewise, within each application's helmfile *environment* YAML files ([see examples](https://github.com/bitsofinfo/helmfile-deploy/tree/master/examples/environments)), the other key element that you can *optionally* declare per each `appname's` app `environment` and app `context` are `ingresses`.
 Each `ingress` contains one or more `mappings` and each is a simplified expression of what you really want to express; *"Here are some custom Host/Path definitions I want exposed as Ingress and here is the list of services to bind the traffic to"*.
 This data drives the [conduits.helmfile.yaml](conduits.helmfile.yaml) helmfile.

-**You may be asking... "where do all the other chart values for my apps come from??!"**
+**You may be asking... "where do all the other chart values come from??!"**

+Good question.
+Each application's helmfile *environment* can also declare its own `chartConfigs.appdeploy` and/or `chartConfigs.appconduits` sections.
+Here is where you can tailor `chartValues` for each app directly inline and even reference shared `baseValues` per chart for common configuration shared across many apps. `chartConfigs` blocks can be defined and/or overridenn and supplemented at various levels all the way down to the `service` level.
+See examples [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/examples/environments/catapp/chartconfigs.yaml), [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/examples/statevalues/customized-chartconfigs.yaml) and [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/statevalues/000-globals.yaml).
+For more details on this see: https://github.com/bitsofinfo/helmfile-deploy/blob/master/statevalues/000-globals.yaml

-### What does helmfile-deploy provide?
+## What does helmfile-deploy provide?

 **helmfiles**
 Provides two types of [helmfile](https://github.com/roboll/helmfile) *helmfiles*: